Ashanti, 38, Pulls Down Her Bikini Bottoms In Hot New Beach Photo

 As for how she got the body she’s so proudly showing off on her Instagram account, Ashanti previously opened up to Parade back in April about her workout routine.

 “I try to get four to five days in a week with my trainer.
-When I know I’m going for something specific, like preparing for a role, I try to definitely make it five,” she explained of how often she gets her exercise in.
+When I know I’m going for something specific, like preparing for a role, I try to definitely make it five,” she explained.

-“We do weight training, cardio, running,” Ashanti added of her go-to workouts to keep her body in such great shape.
+“We do weight training, cardio, running,” Ashanti added.

 “Sometimes [my trainer] has me work on mobility, other times endurance, and then we’ll go for strength.
 I think it’s important to mix it up and hit different parts of your body,” she then continued.
 “We’ll do the Stairmaster, lots of core work.”